Medical checks and staying healthy

 Diabetes testing is advisable once you're over 40, especially if you're overweight, Asian or have a family history of the disease.

-If you're over 50, you can have a free sight test if you:
+If you're over 50 years old, you can have a free sight test if you:

 - need complex lenses